YahooArchive/mojito/docs/dev_guide/topics/resource_store.rst

 The ``stackHandler`` addon calculates and manages the static handler URLs for resources.
 The addon is not used by resource store core, but used by the static handler middleware.
+Developers should not need to write their own custom version of the ``staticHandler`` addon.

+Before the method ``addResourceVersion`` is called in the resource store, resources with the ``client`` affinity set the ``staticHandlerURL`` property to the static handler URL.
+The static handler URL can be a rollup URL.

+The ``staticHandler`` addon also provides a method for the static handler middleware to find the filesystem path for a URL.

 .. _staticHandler-reqs:

 Requirements
 ~~~~~~~~~~~~

-before addResourceVersion()
-for affinity:client resources, sets staticHandlerURL to the static handler URL for the resource
-the URL might be a rollup URL
-provides a method for the static handler middleware to find the filesystem path for a URL
+None.

 .. _staticHandler-ex: